RealToughCandy/7-day-free-trial/README.md

 Video-based platform with a web development focus.
 Offers courses on frontend development, Python, UX/UI and more. **Credit card or Paypal required to register**

 ## [Codecademy Pro](https://bit.ly/2TQ38ky)
 Codecademy has two tiers: Codecademy and Codecademy Pro.
 This link is for Codecademy Pro which offers signifacantly more features and benefits.
 Interactive code-editor based with links to supporting videos.
 Numerous areas of study including web development, machine learning, game development, UX/UI and more.
-Language options include JavaScript, Java, Ruby, Go, PHP and more.  **Credit card or Paypal required register**
+Language options include JavaScript, Java, Ruby, Go, PHP and more.  **Credit card or Paypal required to register**

 # IT